|

 Notre-Dame.

-access being 45 minutes prior to closing.
+May with the last access being 45 minutes prior to closing.
+From April until

 The Square